Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory-b2c/README.md

 This starter provides a way to integrate with Spring Security and authenticate with Azure Active Directory B2C, which are designed for the scenario of web application.

 The authorization flow for web application includes:
 * Login with credentials by self-defined sign up or sign in client registration that will be the default client, and trigger **authorization code flow**.
-Application acquires access token by the fixed scopes, which are `clientId` of the sign in or sign up user flow, `openid`, and `offline_access`.
+  Application acquires access token by the fixed scopes, which are your registered application id, Microsoft Graph `openid`, and `offline_access`.
 * Each user flow instance will act as a client registration.
-* Support built-in other resources or custom resources, also act as a client registration.
+* Support built-in other resources or custom resources, which also act as client registrations.
 * When resources are visited, associated clients will be loaded and trigger **authorization code flow** like the default client.

 ### Configurable properties